-Article 29 Units
+§ 29 Units

-- 1. The investors are joint owners, on a fractional basis, of each of the assets of the UCITS fund in proportion to the number of units they hold. - 2.
-Units of the TF unit class (Trailer Free) are available exclusively - (i) through distributors and intermediaries that - due to prudential requirements (e.g., in relation to independent investment advisory services, discretionary portfolio management or specific local regulations) may not receive or collect trailer fees or any other fees, rebates or payments from the UCITS fund; or - have entered into separate fee arrangements with their clients and do not receive and/or collect trailer fees or any other fees, rebates or payments from the UCITS fund; - (ii) for other UCIs; and - (iii) for insurance-based investment products as defined by article 4 (2) of Regulation (EU) No. 1286/2014.
+- 1. The investors are joint owners of a fraction of each asset of the UCITS fund in accordance with the number of units they hold. - 2.
+Units of the TF unit class (Trailer Free) are available exclusively - (i) through distributors and intermediaries that - due to prudential requirements (e.g., in relation to independent investment advisory services, discretionary portfolio management or specific local regulations) may not receive or collect trailer fees or any other fees, rebates or payments from the UCITS fund: or - have entered into separate fee arrangements with their clients and do not receive and/or collect trailer fees or any other fees, rebates or payments from the UCITS fund; - (ii) for other UCIs; and - (iii) for insurance-based investment products as defined by article 4 (2) of Regulation (EU) No. 1286/2014.